ARMmbed/BLEIntros/Docs/mbed_OS/mbed_OS_BLE_Apps.md

 	}
 	```

 * If you expect objects to persist across callbacks, you need to allocate them either from the global static context or [from the free-store](https://docs.mbed.com/docs/getting-started-mbed-os/en/latest/Full_Guide/memory/) (that is, using malloc() or new()).
-This is similar to the situation in mbed Classic - the key difference is that objects allocated in app_start() do not persist over the lifetime of the programme as they would if created in main().
+This is similar to the situation in mbed OS 2.0 - the key difference is that objects allocated in app_start() do not persist over the lifetime of the programme as they would if created in main().

 * Migrate your applications to newer system APIs.
-For instance, with mbed Classic, applications use the Ticker to post time-deferred callbacks.
+For instance, with mbed OS 2.0, applications use the Ticker to post time-deferred callbacks.
 You should now use MINAR's postCallback APIs directly.
 Refer to [https://github.com/ARMmbed/minar#using-events](https://github.com/ARMmbed/minar#using-events).
 The replacement code would look something like:

 	```
 	minar::Scheduler::postCallback(callback).delay(minar::milliseconds(DELAY));